ramdanagussaputra/mock-test-server-ramdan/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.
+Run the server for production.